dan22333/FashionAI_AC215/README.md

 The shell script builds and runs a Docker image, automatically submitting the captioning, training, and deployment jobs to Vertex AI step by step through pulling the corresponding docker images.

+We also set up a CI/CD pipeline to allow automatic running of the workflow.
+The workflow will automatically run once we add "/run-ml-workflow" in our commit message.

 **Note:** To reproduce this workflow, you must update the GCP project name, bucket name, and other configurations in the `docker-shell.sh` scripts located in each subfolder of [`src`](src).
 Then, follow the instructions to run each container individually and push the image to the Artifact Registry so that `secret.json` has proper access.

 ---